cajuncoding/SqlBulkHelpers/README.md

 To use in your project, add the [SqlBulkHelpers NuGet package](https://www.nuget.org/packages/SqlBulkHelpers/) to your project.

+## v1.1 Release Notes:
+- Migrated the library to use `Microsoft.Data.SqlClient` vs legacy `System.Data.SqlClient` which is no longer being updated with most improvements, especially performance and edge case bugs.
+From v1.1 onward we will only use `Microsoft.Data.SqlClient`.

 ## v1.0.7 Release Notes:
 - Added support to optimize Identity value updates with native performance (no reflection) simply by implementing `ISqlBulkHelperIdentitySetter` on the model classes.